syler11/MS2-Matching-Game/readme.md

 11. As a site owner, I want to receive feedback from the users easily.
 12. As a site owner, I want to make sure that the website is flly responsive.
 13. As a site owner, I want to make sure that user don't use the backwards button if would navigate to a page which doesn't exist.
+114. As a site owner, I want to make sure that users can follow the page on social media.
 ### Scope

 The project scope was outlined as followed: